falsandtru/typed-dom/README.md

 }
 ```

-You can know the internal structure via this type which can be used as the visualization.
+You can know the internal structure via the static type which can be used as the visualization.
-And you can access and manipulate safely the internal structure guided by this type.
+And you can safely access and manipulate the internal structure using the static type.

 ```ts
 // inspect